Js-Monkey/datepicker/Doc/src/views/en/type.md

 ##  Date-range
 ::: **date-range** mode can choose the start time and the end time.
-The range you choose is a **date range**.
-By default, the two interval panels are linked to each other, or you can use *unlinkPanels* to unlink the panels.

 ```html
 <Input width="20vw" id="dateRangeInput">
 <script>